Cracked Pot Meditations – Waves

 Then, as you are spaced out, a big wave throws a drift log at you, killing you.

-You are laughing as you run away from a rolling line of foam, but you trip on some kelp and you hit your head on a rock, dashing your brains out.
+You are laughing as you run away from a rolling line of foam, but you trip on some kelp, and you hit your head on a rock, dashing your brains out.

 You are standing knee deep when you notice all the sea lions fighting to get back on the rocks.
-You then are being dragged back out to sea by the mouth of a Great White.
+You are then being dragged back out to sea by the mouth of a Great White.

 You stand trying to Instagram the beautiful sunset when Poseidon Himself comes out of the sea and smites you with his trident.